alloy/git-svn-mirror/README.md

 -----------------------------

 	© Eloy Duran <eloy.de.enige@gmail.com>
-	You may use these works without restrictions.
-As long as this paragraph is included.
-The work is provided “as is”, without warranty of any kind.
+	You may use these works without restrictions, as long as this paragraph is included.
+	The work is provided “as is”.
+There is NO warranty of any kind, express or implied.

 [fk]: http://help.github.com/forking/
 [is]: http://github.com/alloy/git-svn-mirror/issues